-Conservation Strategy Fund (CSF) is conducting an analysis to determine the effect the closure has actually had on the fishing industry, measuring pre-closure fishing activity, closure fishing activity, and re-opened fishing activity using data from Global Fishing Watch.
-First, the analysis will determine the economic impact of the marine national monument on highly migratory species (HMS) in addition to the squid, mackerel, butterfish (SMB) fisheries.
-Next, the study will examine the economic impact of re-opening the monument to commercial fishing.
+Conservation Strategy Fund (CSF) conducted an analysis to determine the effect the closure has actually had on the fishing industry, measuring pre-closure fishing activity, closure fishing activity, and re-opened fishing activity using data from Global Fishing Watch.
+First, the analysis determined the economic impact of the marine national monument on highly migratory species (HMS) in addition to the squid, mackerel, butterfish (SMB) fisheries.
+Second, the study examined the economic impact of re-opening the monument to commercial fishing.

 Shortly after taking office in 2021, President Biden directed the Department of Interior to review the boundaries and conditions of several protected areas, including the Northeast Canyon and Seamounts Marine National Monuments, and provide recommendations for actions to take by March 2021.
 Therefore, this analysis has become exceptionally time-sensitive and has the potential to immediately influence policy.

-This project is being conducted in partnership with and funded by the Natural Resources Defense Council.
+This project was conducted in partnership with and funded by the Natural Resources Defense Council.

 Photo: Fin whale